SebaDro/ST-DeepHydro/README.md

 in river catchments, other hydrological modelling use-cases are conceivable.
 Model types comprise lumped and distributed models.
 While lumped models are trained on aggregated meteorological timeseries data, distributed models have a special focus on learning spatio-temporal catchment processes.
-This makes them suitable to be trained on spatio-temporal hydro-meteorological datasets, i.e. timeseries of raster data.
+This makes them suitable to be trained on spatio-temporal hydrometeorological datasets, i.e. timeseries of raster data.

 The [stdeephydro.models](./stdeephydro/models.py) module contains all model implementations.
 Here, you will find a variety of Tensorflow models for different use cases and data types.

 ### LSTM
-`stdeephydro.models.LstmModel` builds a classical LSTM model, which is able to learn hydrological processes within catchment areas from aggregated hydro-meteorological input datasets.
+`stdeephydro.models.LstmModel` builds a classical LSTM model, which is able to learn hydrological processes within catchment areas from aggregated hydrometeorological input datasets.
 The model is applicable for rainfall-runoff timeseries forecasting by predicting gauge streamflow.

 The Tensorflow model comprises one or more stacked (hidden) LSTM layers with a fully connected layer on top for